Chez-Nous Dairy (1951 - 1978)

 Source: Dominique Cayer

-First two 42mm caps - Robert Benoît
+two 42mm caps - Robert Benoît

-Last two 42mm caps- Dale Peacock
+last 42mm cap - Dale Peacock

 First three tokens - Paul Conner